Eldave93/Machine-Learning-in-Python-20-21/README.md

 If you want to download and view them **offline**, you can right click on the links above, and click "save link as".
 These are .html files that you can open using any web browser (I use chrome).

 - Code can be viewed or hidden using the "Toggle Code" button at the top of the notebook.

-### PDF's
-You can also view/download the pdfs (without code) by following the links below:
-- <a href="https://github.com/Eldave93/Machine-Learning-in-Python-20-21/blob/master/Week_08_SVM/1_Maximal_Margin_Classifiers.pdf" title="Maximal Margin Classifiers">Maximal Margin Classifiers</a>

 ## Viewing Exercises